-SETTING SAG IS A CRAP SHOOT!
+IS SETTING SAG IS A CRAP SHOOT?

-To be honest if you just picked up a bike and are going to the track, you should set your sag, as you never know how far off it may be, and you do not know your spring rates.
+If you just picked up a bike and are going to the track, you should set your sag, as you never know how far off it may be, and you do not know your spring rates.

 But, after the proper springs are installed with proper preload by an experienced individual, then the true dial can happen.